Aaron Hicks Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 11th in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 11th in MLB.

-- The Rangers' 3.68 team ERA ranks ninth across all MLB pitching staffs.
+- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.62).

-- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (21 total, 0.8 per game).
+- The Rangers allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- deGrom gets the start for the Rangers, his sixth of the season.
-He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.
+- The Rangers will send Eovaldi (2-2) out for his sixth start of the season.
+He is 2-2 with a 5.20 ERA and 31 strikeouts through 27 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander tossed six innings against the Oakland Athletics, allowing one earned run while surrendering three hits.
+- His most recent time out was on Monday against the Cincinnati Reds, when the righty went six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.